How to start an EV charging business

 2. An EV charging management system: A software platform that helps you manage and operate your charging stations efficiently and effectively.
 Most such systems also include billing and payment support.

 3. Customer service (call center): Providing good customer service is key to the success of any business.
 This is especially true for an EV charging business.
-EV related customer service includes answering customer questions, providing assistance with charging, and handling any issues that may arise.
+EV-related customer service includes answering customer questions, providing assistance with charging, and handling any issues that may arise.

-Closed or open platform ?
+Closed or open platform?

 The importance of choosing the right EV charging management system